hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

    $ vsc-rproject activate NewProject

 Activating a vsc-Rproject environment will load all the relevant modules listed in the modules file and set the ``$VSC_RPROJECT`` environment variable which can be used to access the root directory of the project.

 .. _deactivating_a_project:

 Deactivating a project
 ~~~~~~~~~~~~~~~~~~~~~~

 The ``deactivate`` sub-command deactivates the active vsc-Rproject environment.
-Deactivating a project will purge all loaded modules except for the cluster module
+Doing so will purge all loaded modules except for the cluster module and the vsc-Rproject module itself.
-and the vsc-Rproject module itself.
 Additionally, it will unset the ``$VSC_RPROJECT`` variable.

 .. code:: bash

    $ vsc-rproject deactivate